HannaLangenberg/ARAquarium/README.md

 <br/>_This being said: Please <b>do not clone</b> this repository._

 ## The Application
-AquAR is an ar application for android devices to visualize an aquarium in your room.
+AquAR is an AR application for android devices to visualize an aquarium in your room.
 A variety of different aquaria, fish, plants and decor items are available.
 <br/><p align="center"><img src="https://github.com/HannaLangenberg/ARAquarium/blob/main/Assets/Screenshots/S_Platziert.jpg" width="550"></p>

 <br/>Depending on which aquarium is chosen, some fish will be disabled in the selection menu, as the aquarium would not provide enough space for them.
-Likewise, some fish diable others when selected.
+Likewise, some fish disable others when selected.
 For example, discus and weatherloach should not be placed in the same aquarium, so when chosing one, the other will always be disabled.
 A small notification at the top of the screen informs the user to avoid confusion.
 The notification will automatically disappear after a few seconds.
 <br/><p align="center"><img src="https://github.com/HannaLangenberg/ARAquarium/blob/main/Assets/Screenshots/S_MeldungNichtVertragen.jpg" width="550"></p>

 <br/>When selecting a fish, the application makes sure that schooling fish will always be present in their minimum number, more or not at all.
-Missing space is the only reason why there might spawn less fish than their usual minimum number.
+Missing space is the only reason why there might spawn fewer fish than their usual minimum number.
 In this case the user will be informed about the missing space.
 <br/><p align="center"><img src="https://github.com/HannaLangenberg/ARAquarium/blob/main/Assets/Screenshots/S_MeldungAnzahl.jpg" width="550"></p>

 All placable objects have a collider to ensure that none of the objects spawn inside one another.
 In the case that an object could not be placed, the user will be informed.